 - Enchanted Garden 🦉🌻 — Create an interactive garden with Scratch and micro:bit.
 Examples: A flower that blooms when you touch it, a bee that buzzes when you shake it

-- Invent a New Musical Instrument 🎶👩🎤 — Supplement this kit with materials like cardboard, aluminum foil, rubber bands, boxes, and cans to invent new musical instruments.
+- Invent a New Musical Instrument 🎶👩🎤 — Supplement this activity with materials like cardboard, aluminum foil, rubber bands, boxes, and cans to invent new musical instruments.

-On our PLIX Activity Repository, you'll find the full list of materials for the Scratch+micro:bit kit, so you can make your own!
-All of our PLIX kits include supplies to get started, example project ideas, and facilitation tips for librarians.
+On our PLIX Activity Repository, you'll find the full list of materials for the Scratch+micro:bit activity, so you can run it in your library!
+All of our PLIX activities include a supplies list for getting started, example project ideas, and facilitation tips for librarians.

-Share your experience running programs with this kit on the PLIX Discussion Forum or on social media using #PLIXScratchMicrobit 👾
+Share your experience running programs with this activity on the PLIX Discussion Forum or on social media using #PLIXScratchMicrobit 👾